nextflow-io/nextflow/docs/dsl2.rst

 Channel forking
 ===============

-Using the new DSL Nextflow channels are automatically forked when connecting two or more consumers.
+Using the new DSL, Nextflow channels are automatically forked when connecting two or more consumers.

 For example::